The Clean Energy Council maintains the database and website listing of AS/NZS 5033-compliant photovoltaic (PV) modules.

 - Application form for listing a module

-Please note: From 1 November 2016 onwards, the CEC will require that all modules on the approved list must be certified to IEC 61730-1 and -2 with the following amendments:
+Please note: As of 1 November 2016, modules without certification to IEC 61730-1 and -2 with the following amendments have been de-listed.

 - IEC 61730-1 Amendment 1:2011 + Amendment 2:2013